YarnSpinnerTool/VSCodeExtension/README.md

 You can install this extension for Visual Studio Code from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=SecretLab.yarn-spinner).

-This extension adds syntax highlighting support for Yarn Spinner code.
+This extension adds syntax highlighting support for Yarn Spinner code and an embedded [YarnEditor](https://github.com/YarnSpinnerTool/YarnEditor) to make it easier to write Yarn scripts alongside your game.

 To learn more about Yarn Spinner, head to the [official site](https://yarnspinner.dev)!

-This extension also has an embedded [YarnEditor](https://github.com/YarnSpinnerTool/YarnEditor) to make it easier to write Yarn scripts alongside your game.

 When installed, clicking on a `.yarn` file in your file explorer will open it in the Yarn Editor.

-This is done using a [webview](https://code.visualstudio.com/api/extension-guides/webview) with the [custom editor API](https://code.visualstudio.com/api/extension-guides/custom-editors).

 ## Activating the extension